5 Tips to Stress Less During Church VBS Programs

-The end of the school year is on the horizon, and kids are dreaming of days filled with play, whiles parents are filled with the challenge of finding healthy, fun and educational activities for them.
-Fortunately, many churches are gearing up for Vacation Bible School (VBS)… the perfect solution for many parents and kids.
+School is over for many and if not, the end is certainly on the horizon.
+Kids are dreaming of days filled with play, whiles parents are filled with the challenge of finding fun and educational activities for them.
+Fortunately, many churches are gearing up for Vacation Bible School (VBS)… the perfect solution for both parents and kids.

-- Show your volunteers how much you appreciate them – A VBS program is not successful without the hard work and support of the volunteers.
+- Show your volunteers how much you appreciate them – A VBS program isn’t successful without the hard work and support of the volunteers.
 They are the face of your ministry and the first people children and parents will meet when they arrive.
 When putting together sign-up sheets for tasks before and during VBS, make sure to include a sign-up sheet for snacks and floaters!
-I have personally donated my time to various programs at different churches, some with a designated snack room and floaters and others without.
-A quick 15-minute break can do wonders to energize your team and keep them coming back year after year!
+I’ve donated my time to various programs at different churches, some with a designated snack room and floaters, others without.
+A quick break can do wonders to energize your team and keep them coming back year after year!
 Such a simple step that makes a big difference.
 It also helps those who can’t personally volunteer their time feel like a part of the VBS team.

-- Use music in your programming – Songs and music provide a tool to connect with kids and to help kids connect to God and should be a large part of your VBS program.
-It can help reinforce the lessons they are learning as well as create the background for the experience as a whole.
-We get a lot of calls and questions about using music in VBS programs and what licensing churches need to keep it legal.
-The good news: there is a SIMPLE, easy and affordable license solution with CCS’s PERFORMmusic License.
+- Use music in your programming – Songs and music provide a tool to connect with kids and to help kids connect to God.
+It should be a large part of your VBS program.
+It can help reinforce the lessons they learn as well as create the background for the experience as a whole.
+We get many calls and questions about using music in VBS programs and what licensing churches need.
+The good news: there is an easy and affordable license solution with CCS’s PERFORMmusic License.
 Coverage is IMMEDIATE and allows you to play and perform more than 20 million Christian and secular songs from ASCAP, BMI, and SESAC.

-- Keep crafts simple and age appropriate – Sure, a stained glass window made from tissue paper and pipe cleaners look amazing on Pinterest.
+- Keep crafts simple and age-appropriate – Sure, a stained glass window made from tissue paper and pipe cleaners might look amazing on Pinterest.
 But in reality, sticky five-year-old fingers and tissue paper may not be the best idea.
 Nothing can get more frustrating than a craft project gone awry.
 Keep it simple and engaging and the kids will love it!
-Bonus points on turning their handprints into something meaningful, moms love that!
+Bonus points on turning their handprints into something meaningful, moms love it!

 - And finally, although always number one, make prayer part of the process – You can begin praying now for the children who will be attending and for the parents who will trust you to guide them daily.
 Pray that your volunteers have the wisdom and strength to lead by example throughout the week.
 And pray for God’s hand upon your shoulder throughout the week, for without Him none of this would be possible!